OmarAly92/Certificates/README.md

 Welcome to 'Certificates' repository! 🎓 Explore my professional achievements, highlighting expertise in software development, Flutter, and more.
 Each certificate marks a milestone in my journey towards excellence.
 Whether employer, collaborator, or curious, find insight into my credentials.
 Browse to witness passion, proficiency, and growth.

-## Flutter Syndicate Of Applicators Certificate Certificates:
+## Flutter Syndicate Of Applicators Certificate:

 <img src="https://github.com/OmarAly92/Certificates/assets/114154073/eb9fe1a7-f1d5-4930-bad7-5a1518824ecd" alt="Flutter Syndicate Of Applicators Certificate"  width="500" >